 How long does it take to recover from a heart catheterization?
 You will be able to return to your normal life after about a week.
 Your doctor can give you a better timeline after a consultation.

 What is the difference between an angiogram and a heart catheterization?
-An angioplasty can be performed during heart catheterization.
-It is an additional diagnostic test that is performed to take x-rays of your blood vessels.
-Cardiac catheterization is performed for both diagnostic and treatment purposes.
+We can perform an angioplasty during heart catheterization.
+It is an additional diagnostic test to take x-rays of your blood vessels.
+Doctors use heart catheterization for both diagnostic and treatment purposes.